redox-os/tfs/README.rst

 Guaranteed atomicity
     The system will never enter an inconsistent state (unless there is hardware failure), meaning that unexpected power-off at worst results in a 4 KiB space leak.
 The system is never damaged by such shutdowns.
+The space can be recovered easily by running the GC command.
 Improved caching
     TFS puts a lot of effort into caching the disk to speed up disk accesses.
 Concurrent